devrzesz/HeadFirst/README.md

 # HeadFirst
-All the task from HeadFirst Book begining of 8th Chapter
+All the exercise from HeadFirst Book begining of 8th Chapter